The filigreed coast of the Connemara Peninsula is endlessly pleasing, with pockets of sheer delight awaiting discovery.

 The name Connemara (Conamara) is Irish for 'Inlets of the Sea' and the coastal roads bear this out as they wind around small bays and coves, some with hidden beaches.
 A succession of seaside hamlets entice.

 Connemara's interior is a kaleidoscope of rusty bogs, lonely valleys and shimmering black lakes.
 At its heart are the Maumturk Mountains and the pewter-tinged quartzite peaks of the Twelve Bens mountain range, with a network of scenic hiking and biking trails.
-Everywhere the land is laced by the seemingly endless stone walls you're glad you didn't have to build.
-It's dazzling at any time of day but especially when the sky and waters sparkle azure, the hills shine green, and bright yellow blooms abound.
+Everywhere the land is laced by stone walls you're glad you didn't have to build.
+It's dazzling at any time of day but especially when the sky and waters sparkle azure, the hills shine green and bright yellow blooms abound.